GlobeNewswire

-GlobeNewswire provides press release distribution services globally, with substantial operations in North America and Europe.
+GlobeNewswire provides press release distribution services globally, with substantial operations in North America, Europe and Asia.
+In 2025, Notified, parent company GlobeNewswire entered into an agreement to be acquired by Equiniti.

-GlobeNewswire was a Nasdaq, Inc. subsidiary from September 2006 until April 2018 when West Corporation (now Intrado) acquired the Public Relations Solutions and Digital Media Services Businesses, including GlobeNewswire, from Nasdaq.
+GlobeNewswire was a Nasdaq, Inc. subsidiary from September 2006 until April 2018 when West Corporation (now Notified) acquired the Public Relations Solutions and Digital Media Services Businesses, including GlobeNewswire.

 Formerly known as PrimeNewswire, the company changed its name to GlobeNewswire in 2008 to better reflect its international scope.

-Operations
+History

+GlobeNewswire was established in 1998 with the goal of eliminating the 15-minute delay in disclosing financial releases to all media, as well as offering Investor Relations website management services, hosting online customer service centers, and delivering the news via HTML email.

-They deliver corporate press releases, financial disclosures and multimedia content to the media, investment community, individual investors and the public.
+GlobeNewswire facilitates the distribution of corporate press releases, financial disclosures, and multimedia content to various stakeholders, including the media, investment community, individual investors, and the general public.